 The 2-year program is the same as the last two years of the 4-year program, with different admission procedures.
 Admission to the 2-year program is highly competitive, and students must complete a 6-week extended field training exercise.
 Students are formally admitted when they return to school in the fall semester and enroll in the program.

 Because the Marine Corps is a branch of the armed forces within the Department of the Navy, candidates for both the Navy and Marine Corps enroll in the Navy ROTC program.
 Similar to the other programs, the Navy also helps students acquire leadership skills and prepares them for careers in the military.
 Eligible students must be U.S. citizens who have already been admitted to an approved Navy ROTC school.
-They must also be at least 17 years old by September 1st of their first year of college but no older than 23 years of age on December 31st of that same year.
+They must also be at least 17 years old and no older than 23 years of age on September 1 of the year starting college.

 Once admitted, students participate in weekly drills and community service projects and are required to wear their Navy uniforms once a week.
 During summer cruise training, students spend a portion of the summer in the field, learning from Navy officers.
 Summer cruise training provides students with the opportunity to gain hands-on experience and helps them decide which area of emphasis to pursue.
 Areas of emphasis include ashore and afloat aviation, nuclear power, and foreign exchange.

 As future Marines, students acquire a background in naval history, weaponry tactics, and engineering.
 The first two summers of the program are spent learning about Marine Corps history, leadership, missions, and ethics.
 The third summer is spent at the Officer Candidates School in Quantico, VA, where students are trained, screened and evaluated.
 Assessments are based on physical performance, academics, leadership potential, and commitment to success, which are necessary skills for a commission in the U.S. Marine Corps.